-Siemens and Deutsche Bahn (The German railway operator) announced in Hamburg the launch of a driverless train: it will travel in autonomous driving mode, "more punctual and with fewer emissions than conventional trains," the two companies say.
+Siemens and Deutsche Bahn (German railway operator) announced in Hamburg the launch of a driverless train: it will travel in autonomous driving mode, "more punctual and with fewer emissions than conventional trains," say the two companies.

-Four new self-driving railway lines will travel to Hamburg starting next December.
+Four new self-driving train lines will travel in Hamburg starting next December.
 The southern line of the network will extend from the airport, while the two northern lines will connect the S-Bahn to the city center using the existing rail network.

 A detail that makes the difference